RajeevS824/Traffic-Analysis-Dashboard/README.md

 * Provides a **predictive tool** to assess likely outcomes of traffic stops, helping officers make informed decisions.
 * Improves **transparency and reporting**, offering clear dashboards for management and public insights.

----

-This description is clean, concise, and suitable for your GitHub repository’s **description section**.

-If you want, I can also **write a one-liner description** for GitHub that’s under 100 characters for quick readability.
-Do you want me to do that?